kay-han/building-blog/README.md

-# building-blog
-Making a Team Blog using Python, Django and Bootstrap
+# Making a Team Blog using Python, Django and Bootstrap